 The Company does not use contractual provisions to allow the Company to reclaim incentive components of remuneration from Executive Directors and key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.
-Executive Directors owe a fiduciary duty to the Company.
+Executive Directors owe fiduciary duty to the Company.
 The Company should be able to avail itself to remedies against the Executive Directors in the event of such breach of fiduciary duties.
 The Company remunerates key management personnel based on a balanced assessment of each individual's performance and the performance of the Group, taking into account industry benchmarking without setting excessive bonuses.
+The remuneration of Directors is appropriate to attract, retain and motivate the Directors to provide good stewardship of the Company and key management personnel to successfully manage the Company for the long term.